 - During the exam, the only software that should be running on your computer is the oral exam software.
 This will ensure the best performance.
 Do not have email, Microsoft Teams[®], Microsoft Word[®], or other programs running in the background, except for the program you are using to keep your exam link handy. - It is vital that you have your phone with you during the exam.
 (Please set your phone to vibrate to avoid disruption.)
-In the event of a technical issue or if you are needed as a relief examiner, exam delivery staff will contact you through text message.
+If there is a technical issue or you are needed as a relief examiner, exam delivery staff will contact you through text message.